-The rhythm method is a natural approach to birth control.
+The rhythm or calendar method is a natural approach to birth control.
 It requires a person to monitor their menstrual cycle and signals from the body to estimate when sex is least likely to result in pregnancy.

 The rhythm method is a type of natural family planning or fertility awareness.
 It is not the most reliable way of preventing pregnancy.